 Prior to the expansion of US 41/Tamiami Trail (from four lanes to six lanes) by the FDOT, the Naples City Council passed three separate resolutions in 1974, 1976 and 1977, opposing the expansion.
 In 2001, a motion was filed by the Heart of Naples Committee in favor of rerouting US 41/Tamiami Trail to Golden Gate Parkway through Airport Road or Goodlette-Frank Road which was passed unanimously by the City Council in the same year.
-Based on discussions between the City of Naples, FDOT and Collier County Staff, it was determined that changes to the US 41 corridor may be feasible at this time.
+Based on input received from residents, the City of Naples, FDOT and Collier County Staff, it appears that although the existing roadway cross section may be a good candidate for modifications (such as incorporation of Complete Streets strategies), significant study, analysis and most importantly, public input would be necessary before moving forward with any traffic modifications.
+Included in Appendix E are suggested strategies that may serve as a catalyst to a public discussion of the feasibility of converting US 41/Tamiami Trail from its existing six-lane configuration to a "main street" corridor encouraging multi-modal transportation.